SevWren/unwanted-twitch/README.md

 # Hide streams, games, channels and tags on: twitch.tv

 ## Project status
-- This forked version of the repo has been successfully updated to be compatible with the current Twitch theme and DOM structure with changes made to new twitch layout that was rolled out 8/8/25.
+- This forked version of the repo has been (partially) updated  to be compatible with the current Twitch theme and DOM structure with changes made to new twitch layout that was rolled out 8/8/25.
-- **Core functionality is now working as intended** on individual Game/Category pages, such as:
+- **Core functionality working as intended** on individual Game/Category pages, such as:
     - `twitch.tv/directory/category/just-chatting`
     - `twitch.tv/directory/category/retro`
     - `twitch.tv/directory/category/league-of-legends`
-- Known pages that still require specific logic/selectors:
+- Known pages that *may or may not* be updated to work in this forked repo:
     - `twitch.tv/directory/following` (hiding streams that meet saved criteria is not currently applied to this page)
     - `twitch.tv` (Frontpage)
     - `twitch.tv/directory` (html changes to category cards has not been udpated yet)